studybug/Identify_Customer_Segments/README.md

 **Table of Contents**

-Installation
+ "*"Installation

-Project Motivation
+ "*"Project Motivation

-File Descriptions
+ "*"File Descriptions

-Licensing, Authors, and Acknowledgements
+ "*"Licensing, Authors, and Acknowledgements
-Installation

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 **Project Motivation**